iamertatess/iamertatess/README.md

 <h1 align="center">Hi 👋, I'm Mert Ateş</h1>

-I'm Mert Ateş, a passionate software engineer with a deep love for coding.
+ Hi 👋 I'm Mert Ateş, a passionate software engineer with a deep love for coding.
 My journey with computers began at a young age, and ever since, I've been on a mission to refine my skills and contribute meaningfully to the world of software.

+🚀 I thrive on staying abreast of the dynamic changes in the software landscape.
+My current focus is on mastering [Technology/Language], driven by the belief that constant learning is key to innovation.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iamertatess&label=Profile%20views&color=0e75b6&style=flat" alt="iamertatess" /> </p>